 For the best southern fare in town grab brunch or lunch at Se7enbites.
 Fill up on yummy vegan food while you shop handmade wares at Market on South.
 Pick your Pho destiny at Siagon Noodles and Grill, Pho Hoa or Pho Vihn, then get your caffeine fix or a bite to eat at Drunken Monkey Coffee Bar.

 Sandwich lover?
 The Milk District is the perfect place to explore!
-There are so many sandwich inspired places to choose from, it just depends on what you’re in the mood for.
+There are so many sandwich inspired places to choose from, it just depends on what you’re in the mood for, and if your friends or families are searching for activities that you can do to bond try NYC escape games.

 Eat the best steamed roast beef sandwich in town at Orlando almost 49 year old mainstay, Beefy King.
 If you are in the mood for gourmet chef created sandwich fare, wander over to food truck turned sandwich shop Bad As’s Sandwiches.